riesentoaster/ttl/README.md

 For all rows and for all columns (separately):

 - No two may be exactly equal.
-- It may have at most half the fields covered by `X`s and half with `O`s
+- It may have at most half the fields covered by `X`s and half with `O`s.
 - No three `O`s may appear consecutively, no three `X`s may appear consecutively.